-The spleen is a fist-sized organ located under the lower left side of the rib cage that removes worn-out red blood cells and platelets, produces certain types of white blood cells, and destroys bacteria and cellular debris.
+The spleen is an organ that removes worn-out red blood cells and platelets, produces certain types of white blood cells, and destroys bacteria and cellular debris.
 Spleen extract primarily comes from the spleens of cows or pigs.

-The primary use of spleen extracts is after a splenectomy, or removal of the spleen.
-Preliminary studies indicate that spleen extract may stimulate the immune system in conditions such as HIV/AIDS, leukemia, leprosy, Crohn's disease, and sickle cell disease.
-However, there are no high-quality clinical trials currently available on the use of spleen extract.
+The primary use of spleen extract is after surgical removal of the spleen.
+Some studies show that spleen extract may stimulate the immune system.
+However, high-quality studies are lacking.

 Bovine spleen, predigested spleen extract, raw spleen, spleen, spleen concentrate, spleen factors, spleen peptides, spleen polypeptides, splenopentin, tetrapeptide tuftsin, tuftsin, tuftsin (L-prolyl-L-arginine), tuftsin (Thr-Lys-Pro-Arg), water-soluble spleen extract.